Podmev/PortugueseGrammar/README.md

  Architecture:
   - enums for pronouns
-  - enums for tenses and grammatic forms
+  - enums for tenses and grammatical forms
   - structure for all forms for one verb